What Courses and Programs Does WellesleyPlus Include?

 1. Enhanced Academic Opportunities

 The WellesleyPlus students will also participate in our "Success Seminar", a series of classes designed to teach students the skills of being successful college students.
-These sessions will be led by Lori Tenser, Dean of First-Year Students, Roberta Schotka, the Director of our Learning and Teaching Center, and John O'Keefe, the Director of Advising.
-Topics to be covered will include setting good goals for college, learning and teaching styles, time mamagement, using electronic resources, reading and study strategies, working with faculty members, and preparing for internships.
+These sessions will be led by Lori Tenser, Dean of First-Year Students, and Sarah Cooper, the WellesleyPlus program coordinator, with the help of other campus colleagues.
+Topics to be covered will include setting good goals for college, learning and teaching styles, time mamagement, using Wellesley's electronic resources, reading and study strategies, working with faculty members, and preparing for exams.
 These may seem like simple things, but they are actually things that all college students need to master in order to be successful.
 Students will not earn credit for this part of their experience, but will benefit in very tangible ways.
 You can see the schedule for the Success Seminar here.

 In the spring, all students will take a First-Year Writing course designed to solidify their grasp of the skills needed for success as a college-level writer.
-Two courses have been designated for WelleselyPlus students, allowing their shared academic experience to continue into the spring semester.
-Writing 124 The Spectacle of Gender will be taught by Professor Wini Wood, the former director of our writing program and Writing 123 The Wire and the American City will be taught taught by Professor Lynne Viti.
-Both of these courses will help students develop their writing skills as they work with a wide range of texts, including visual texts.
-You can see the full course descriptions here.
+Two courses have been designated for WellesleyPlus students, allowing their shared academic experience to continue into the spring semester.
+WRIT 121 Almost Touching the Sky: Women's Coming of Age Stories is taught by Professor Heather Bryant, and WRIT 164 How the Supreme Court Shapes America: Rights, Responsibilites and More is taught by Professor Lynne Viti.
+See the schedule information here.